 15. I live in Connecticut.
 What should I do before I turn myself in on a warrant?

 A: Same advice.
 Talk to an experienced criminal defense attorney.
 You want to be sure that you are ready for any surprises, for example, if a bail bond is necessary, your attorney can make the process less stressful and inconvenient.
 Most importantly, an attorney may be able to help you reduce the cost and expense associated with the arrest and arraignment process and help you avoid further questioning by the police during the turn-in booking procedure.

 Reminder: Every person, every case, and every situation is unique.
 For that reason, you will need specific advice just for you.
-To speak immediately to an experienced criminal defense attorney please call us directly at 860-644-1548 or contact our firm online.
+To speak immediately to an experienced criminal defense attorney to learn more about Connecticut’s arrest warrant and pre-arrest information please call our firm.